Nomadic pastoralists, whose livelihoods depend on the health of their animals, are among the hardest hit by inadequate rainfall.

 Mahmoud Geedi Ciroobay is from Kalsheikh, 37 miles away from where the pastoralists have settled near Garadag.

 “This drought is slowly killing everything,” says Ciroobay.
 “First it ‘swept away’ the land and the pastures; then it ‘swept away’ the animals, which first became weaker and weaker and eventually died.
 Soon, it is going to ‘sweep away’ people.
 People are sick with flu, diarrhea, and measles.
 If they don’t get food, clean water, and medicines, they will die like their animals.”

-Right up to six months ago, his family used to have over 1000 animals: 400 sheep, plus goats and camels.
-Then, they started moving in search of better pastures and more water for their animals.
+His family once owned more than 1000 animals: 400 sheep, plus goats and camels.
+Six months ago, they started moving in search of better pastures and more water for their animals.
 They moved to the area of Erigavo, then outside of El Alfweyn.
 “In the last six months, we have moved six times in total – and every time we move, we lose more livestock.”

 Farhia Mohamad Geedi is 25 years old.
 She came here with her four-year-old daughter, Zeinab, her mother, and the rest of her family in hopes of finding new pastures for the few animals in their care.
 They used to own 100 goats and 100 sheep, but none survived.

 “Our animals started dying in October-November.
 The last animals we had died in February.
 So now we help our relatives looking after theirs.
 Together, we all decided to move here, as there are some pastures nearby and it could be better for our livestock,” she says.

 “We have moved four times in the last four months.
 We were trying to follow the rain – moving according to where the rains were supposed to come.
 But they haven’t.
 If the rains don’t come, none of us will survive.”